rtestardi/calchemy/README.md

 **Calchemy now runs as javascript, entirely in your web browser -- just open [calchemy.html](https://rtestardi.github.io/calchemy/calchemy.html) and start having fun!**
 (For the latest and greatest development bits that may still have significant bugs, you can open [calchemy_dev.html](https://rtestardi.github.io/calchemy/calchemy_dev.html).)
 Calchemy does not send any of your information or equations or results over the Internet.
+Calchemy can run entirely offline if you copy calchemy.html to a local folder.
 Calchemy does not use cookies, though it does use "other site data" in your browser for persistence of the History List.

 N.B.
 The persistent history list is cleared when you clear your browser cookies and other site data.